apache/flink/README.md

 ### Eclipse Scala IDE

 For Eclipse users, we recommend using Scala IDE 3.0.3, based on Eclipse Kepler.
-While this is a slightly older version, we found it to be the verstion that works most robustly for a complex project like Flink.
+While this is a slightly older version, we found it to be the version that works most robustly for a complex project like Flink.

 Further details, and a guide to newer Scala IDE versions can be found in the [How to setup Eclipse](https://github.com/apache/flink/blob/master/docs/internal_setup_eclipse.md) docs.